smartcomputer-ai/agent-os/docs/design/design.md

 ```Python
 def wit(last_step_id:StepId, new_messages:Mailbox) -> StepId
 ```
-A wit takes in the last step id, and then "applies" the new messages to its internal state and in doing so produces a new step id.
+A Wit takes in the last step id, and then "applies" the new messages to its internal state and in doing so produces a new step id.
 The process usually consists in modifying its core, but minimally it updates the inbox of the step to mark the new messages as read.

 You might have noticed that there is a problem: how to get from last step *id* to new *id*?
 Clearly, more is required than what is provided in the function inputs to generate a new step id.
 This is especially the case if you expected the transition function to be deterministic and side-effect free.
-However, in the Agent OS, *wit functions can have side effects*!
+However, in the Agent OS, *Wit functions can have side effects*!
 So, technically speaking, the function definition as it stands is correct, because the function implementer can call other APIs or libraries to generate the new step.
-Now, in practice, since the data store and other services are managed by the runtime, these dependencies are injected into the wit function, giving us the following function:
+Now, in practice, since the data store and other services are managed by the runtime, these dependencies are injected into the Wit function, giving us the following function:
 ```
 current step + new messages + object store + other dependencies -> new step
 ```